Transgender Teen Gwen Araujo ‘Has Literally Saved Thousands Of Lives’ Since Her 2002 Murder, Mother Says

 Her daughter’s death “was the beginning of a life sentence for me and my family,” Sylvia Guerrero recalls.

-The mother of a transgender teenager in California murdered nearly two decades ago while at a party has vowed not to let her daughter’s death be in vain.
+The mother of a transgender teenager in California murdered over two decades ago while at a party has vowed not to let her daughter’s death be in vain.

 “My daughter in 2002 brought the trans community to the forefront, and changes began since then,” Sylvia Guerrero told The Mercury News.
 “In her death, she has literally saved thousands of lives.
 I can’t tell you how many people have told me, because of your daughter, I am free to be who I am.”